The United States has been a nation of immigrants ever since the first European settlers arrived in the 1600s and began forming the colonies.

 A column in Time magazine in May 2019 detailed what proponents say are the benefits immigrants bring to our society.

-For starters, while immigrants are almost 14 percent of the U.S. population, they start 25 percent of new businesses.
+For starters, while immigrants are 15 percent of the U.S. population, they start 25 percent of new businesses.

 One in four high-tech companies from 1995 to 2005 had an immigrant founder, chief executive officer, chief technology officer or president.
 About 70 percent of workers in the high-tech industry are immigrants.